 Triads are three half-hour periods with the highest electricity demand between the start of November and the end of February.
 Each Triad must be separated by at least 10 clear days.
 This means consecutive days of high demand won’t result in multiple Triads.
-If consumers are able to respond to Triad alerts by reducing demand then they will be able to lower their final transmission costs.

-How EIC can help
+How we can help

 We have helped hundreds of clients to avoid these transmission costs by providing them with the tools they need, giving EIC an enviable track record in Triad prediction.
 Our analysis has found that clients who take direct action to avoid Triads based on our alerts save an average of 20%, which represents an annual saving of £26,000.
 The Triad season begins on 1 November.
 Find out more information about our Triad Alert service .

 EIC can also help you to accurately budget and forecast your energy prices with confidence, with our Long-Term Forecast Report.
 Our team of specialists work hard identifying trends, examining historical figures and forecasting for the future.
 The Long-Term Forecast Report is a valuable tool which illustrates the annual projected increases to your energy bills and calculates your energy spend over the next 5, 10, 15 or 20 years.
 This allows you to confidently forward budget and avoid any nasty surprises.
 Whilst we can’t prevent the rise of non-commodity charges, we can ensure that you are fully prepared for any increases.